Austin, Texas: Parking lots

+Culture

 "Keep Austin Weird" has been a local motto for years, featured on bumper stickers and T-shirts.
 This motto has not only been used in promoting Austin's eccentricity and diversity, but is also meant to bolster support of local independent businesses.
 According to the 2010 book Weird City the phrase was begun by a local Austin Community College librarian, Red Wassenich, and his wife, Karen Pavelka, who were concerned about Austin's "rapid descent into commercialism and overdevelopment."
 The slogan has been interpreted many ways since its inception, but remains an important symbol for many Austinites who wish to voice concerns over rapid growth and development.
 Austin has a long history of vocal citizen resistance to development projects perceived to degrade the environment, or to threaten the natural and cultural landscapes.

-According to the Nielsen Company, adults in Austin read and contribute to blogs more than those in any other U.S. metropolitan area.
-Austin residents have the highest Internet usage in all of Texas.
+According to the Nielsen Company, adults in Austin read and contribute to blogs more than those in any other U.S. metropolitan area and have the highest Internet usage in all of Texas.
 In 2013, Austin was the most active city on Reddit, having the largest number of views per capita.
-Austin was selected as the No. 2 Best Big City in "Best Places to Live" by Money magazine in 2006, and No. 3 in 2009, and also the "Greenest City in America" by MSN.

 South Congress is a shopping district stretching down South Congress Avenue from Downtown.
 This area is home to coffee shops, eccentric stores, restaurants, food trucks, trailers, and festivals.
 It prides itself on "Keeping Austin Weird," especially with development in the surrounding area(s).
-Many Austinites attribute its enduring popularity to the magnificent and unobstructed view of the Texas State Capitol.
+Many Austinites attribute its enduring popularity to the unobstructed view of the Texas State Capitol.

 The Rainey Street Historic District is a neighborhood in Downtown Austin formerly consisting of bungalow style homes built in the early 20th century.
 Since the early 2010s, the former working class residential street has turned into a popular nightlife district.
 Much of the historic homes have been renovated into hotels, condominiums, bars and restaurants, many of which feature large porches and outdoor yards for patrons.
 The Rainey Street district is also home to the Emma S. Barrientos Mexican American Cultural Center.

-Austin has been part of the UNESCO Creative Cities Network under Media Arts the category.
+Austin has been part of the UNESCO Creative Cities Network under the category Media Arts.